ttuzz/STM32F746G-DISCO_Ethernet/README.md

 ---

 ## **disco_Lwip_TcpUdp_Echo_Rtos**
-- TCP ve UDP ECHO port 7
+- TCP and UDP ECHO on port 7
-- LWIP ve FreeRTOS
+- LWIP and FreeRTOS
 - Writing and reading tests can be performed using Python scripts

 ![Send test](assets/lwip_test.png)